ICRAR/aws-dingo/azure/Build DINGO Base - CentOS7 Azure.md

 ## Create the instances

-Start the instance from the azure portal
+Start the instance from the CycleCloud console

 ## Update the CentOS and add EPEL
 ```